zhaoyl18/SEIKO/README.md

 #### Generated Examples

-Generated images with aesthetic scores using the prompt "cheetah" are shown as below.
-Our methods outperform the baselines in terms of higher aesthetic scores while using the same amount of feedback.*
+Generated images with aesthetic scores using the prompt "cheetah" are shown below.
+Our methods outperform the baselines with higher aesthetic scores while using the same amount of feedback.
 ![Another Image](assets/generations.png)

 ### Acknowledgement